16348104/training-lecture/html/element.md

 ## Block Elements and Inline Elements

-- Block-level Element
+- Block-level Element 块级元素
     - A block-level element always starts on a new line and takes up the full width available (stretches out to the left and right as far as it can).
         - `<div>`
         - `<h1> - <h6>`
         - `<p>`
         - `<form>`
-- Inline Element
+- Inline Element 行内元素
     - An inline element does not start on a new line and only takes up as much width as necessary.
         - `<span>`
         - `<a>`